True Lies: Cancelled sequel

 In June 2003, Schwarzenegger said that after the attacks, "Cameron was worried because there's an airplane scene – a terrific airplane scene – that didn't have anything to do with the terrorism that we had in 9/11, but it was a great fight scene inside the plane while the plane goes down and this kind of thing.
 It was a very important moment in the movie, and he felt like he can't do that and therefore has to rewrite it ...
 These things take a long time."
 The following month, Curtis said the film would never be made due to the September 11 attacks: "Terrorists aren't funny anymore.
 They never were, but, it was distant enough from our psyche that we could make it funny.
 It'll never be funny again.
 I just think that that is over, that kind of humor is over."
 Eastin cited Schwarzenegger's 2003 election as California governor as another reason that True Lies 2 did not get made.
 However, Arnold remained optimistic that the film would be made.

-In 2005, Arnold said he had met with Cameron, Curtis, Paxton, and Dushku to discuss True Lies 2.
-Arnold said the project would include the return of Schwarzenegger and that filming would begin once his role as California governor was concluded.
+In 2005, Schwarzenegger said he had met with Cameron, Curtis, Paxton, and Dushku to discuss True Lies 2.
+Schwarzenegger said that filming would begin once his role as California governor was concluded.
 Cameron said in 2009 that there were no plans to make the film, and Curtis, in 2019, reiterated her previous comments: "I don't think we could ever do another True Lies after 9/11."
 Art Malik concurred, saying during the time of True Lies' filming, "there was an element of fanaticism brewing and anti-West feeling going on.
 But I don't think any of us took any of it as seriously as we had to after 9/11.
 I think one of the reasons for that is probably the reason True Lies 2 was never made.”

 In the 2005 film The Kid & I, Tom Arnold plays a fictional character based on himself.
 In that film, the character had starred in True Lies and is pursued by a fan and teams up with Henry Winkler and Linda Hamilton to make a sequel; Schwarzenegger and Curtis cameo as themselves.